 Tom (CFO): That was one of the things I would do is to say something like that, not to hurt John, although it might seem that I was doing it to hurt him, the thing was that it was the only time I felt safe to say that to myself, I don’t have to be struggling like that anymore.
 I can leave.

 Consultant: It was almost like you were saying, “There is way out.
 There is a way out.
 If I have to, there is a way out.”

 Consultant: John, and for you, this might have been very difficult, indeed.

 John (CEO): Horrible.
 Horrible.

 To be continued…

-The new science of emotional connection teaches us that people are not difficult or “impossible to work with”, they just get stuck in a particular way of dealing with their habitual responses which, unfortunately, lead them to negative cycle of interaction or a lock-in.
+The new science of emotional connection teaches us that people are not difficult or “impossible to work with”, they just get stuck in a particular way of dealing with their habitual responses which, unfortunately, lead them to a negative cycle of interaction or a lock-in.

-Emotion has a control precedence.
+Emotion has control precedence.
 It wipes out everything else, particularly, in relationships when people depend on each other.
 When panic sets in, the fear takes over their skills, knowledge, and intellect.